 Hello!
 My name is Isaac and I'm a final-year Liberal Arts undergraduate.
 During my time at Royal Holloway, I have studied across departments in four of the College's six schools, as well as undertaking a year abroad at the University of Copenhagen.
 As such, I hope that I am able to empathise with the experiences of disabled students, regardless of background or academic discipline.

 I am autistic and have a specific learning difficulty (SpLD) that impacts the rate at which I process certain information.
 I also have a genetic long-term health condition, which causes hypermobility, chronic pain and fatigue.

-My aim for the Collective is to ensure that disabled students at Royal Holloway feel that they have people on whom they can rely in crisis and who will represent their needs to the College or Students' Union.
+My aim for the Collective is to ensure that disabled students at Royal Holloway feel that they have people on whom they can rely in crisis and who will represent their needs to both the College and the Students' Union.
 As such, I am eager to lobby for policy changes that make teaching, assessment and the wider student experience more accessible.
-I am particularly interested in raising the profile of invisible disabilities and ensuring that those who may not self-identify as disabled but would nonetheless benefit from our support feel welcomed and able to participate fully within our community.
+I am particularly interested in raising the profile of hidden disabilities and ensuring that those who may not self-identify as disabled but would nonetheless benefit from our support feel welcomed and able to participate fully within our community.

 You can contact us using our email address: email@example.com

-Alternatively, you can reach us on our Facebook page: https://www.facebook.com/rhdisabledcollective
+Alternatively, you can reach us on our Facebook page.

 There are two different types of membership available: member and supporter.
 If you’re purchasing a membership, that means that you identify within that group (i.e. if you identify as LGBT+, you would join that Collective as a member).
 If you don’t identify within that group, but wish to support its activities and campaigns, you would join as a supporter.